chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 ## Peer review instructions

 1. Click on the two invitation links I sent to you and accept the assignment on GitHub.
 You will have access to two peer's assignment repos.
-2. **CLONE BOTH REPOS TO YOUR COMPUTER, AND RUN THEIR CODE.
+2. **CLONE BOTH REPOS TO YOUR COMPUTER, AND RUN JUST `analysis.ipynb`.
 IT SHOULD WORK ON YOUR COMPUTER AS WELL!**
+   - JUST THE ANALYSIS FILE!
 3. After you run it, do not push any changes to the repo.
 Simply delete it off your computer and remove it from GitHub Desktop (click "Repository" then "Remove") so it doesn't try to update it in the future.
 This isn't necessary, but will save you disk space and keep GH Desktop a little tidier.
 2. Open an issue on their homework repo, copy the rubric below ([available here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/asgn03.md)), and fill in your review there.
 You can delete the "notes" I put in each row (the non-bolded explanatory parts).

 ## Grading rubric